Good news! It's actually pretty easy to get rid of sugar ants on your own without needing to call an exterminator.

 The rest of the ants that we call sugar ants really don't pose any threat to your home, other than possibly contaminating your food if they gain access to your pantry or other food locations.

-The easiest way to get rid of sugar ants is to prevent them from becoming a problem in the first place.
+The easiest way to get rid of sugar ants is to prevent them from becoming a problem in the first place, especially since ants have a relatively long life span.

 It doesn't take much food at all to draw in sugar ants, so regularly vacuum your carpet and mop any tile or hardwood floors to remove the food that has fallen throughout the corse of the day.